Safety Analysis

 Essentials

-• Visa InfoMost foreign nationals, including US and EU citizens, require a visa.
-E-visas are available for many nationalities, and some countries have visa exemptions for short stays.
+- Visa InfoMany nationalities, including US and most EU citizens, require a visa.
+E-visas are widely available online for single or multiple entries, and some countries have visa exemptions for short stays.

 Ambulance: 115